 TikTok was designed to feel like a community of individuals posting relevant and authentic content.
-4K videos, fancy edits, and “cinematic” or “corporate” content may alienate users.
+4K videos, fancy edits, and “cinematic” or “corporate” TikTok videos may alienate users.

 2. Get the gear

 Scheduling is also super important.
-While spur-of-the-moment live streams are awesome, sticking to a live stream schedule will help build community around your stream.
-Some excellent formats include Q&A sessions, behind-the-scenes videos, informal hangout streams, “work with me” sessions, and interviews with special guests.
+While spur-of-the-moment livestreams are awesome, sticking to a livestream schedule will help build a community around your stream.
+Some excellent formats include Q&A sessions, behind-the-scenes videos, informal hangout streams, “work with me” sessions, tutorials, and interviews with special guests.

 Some creators’ weekly live sessions work well to establish a deeper connection with their followers while also appeasing the TikTok algorithm.

-PRO TIP 💡: If you’re setting a livestream schedule, be sure to account for your followers’ time zones, and pick a time where most people aren’t at school or work.
+PRO TIP 💡: If you’re creating a livestream schedule, be sure to account for your followers’ time zones and pick a time where most people aren’t at school or work.
 This is a great way to boost viewership when you’re first starting to grow your community.

 Think of each piece of content as a unique story you’re sharing with your audience.
-Too little content and they might be unsatisfied, too much content and you may lose interest.
-A great example of a creator who walks this delicate balance are content creators Parii and Adi.
+Too little content and they might be unsatisfied; too much content and you may lose interest.

 TikTok’s discovery algorithm is amazing at getting your video in front of potential followers, but that’s only half the battle.
 Once the algorithm grabs someone’s interest, it’s your job to reel them in.